mockoon/cli/README.md

 ### `mockoon-cli start`

-Starts a mock API from a Mockoon's export file environment.
+Starts a mock API from a Mockoon's environment file or export file.
 As an export file can contain multiple environments, you can indicate the one you want to run by specifying its index in the file or its name.
+If only one environment is present in the file, you can omit the index, and the CLI will run it by default.

 The process will be created by default with the name and port of the Mockoon's environment.
 You can override these values by using the `--port` and `--pname` flags.

 ```